getcarina/getcarina.com/_posts/2016-03-02-lets-build-a-reactive-map.md

 ![commonwealth](https://raw.githubusercontent.com/rgbkrk/lets-rxjs5/acebf65cb206258b0ec022c8287015eefb5728a6/CompanionWorldMap.png)

-Next up is taking all that player data and showing it on screen.
+Now take all that player data and show it on screen.
 Within `index.js`, after the setup for the image let's start taking that fake player data.

 ```javascript